Staying Safe Whilst Learning at Home

-Mrs Cattle, Headteacher, is our Child Protection Co-ordinator, Special Educational Needs and Disabilities Coordinator and Designated Safeguarding Lead.
+Mrs Cattle, Headteacher, is our Special Educational Needs and Disabilities Coordinator, Designated Safeguarding Lead and Child Protection Coordinator.

-In the absence of Mrs Cattle, our Deputy Child Protection Co-ordinator is Miss Peacock.
+In the absence of Mrs Cattle, our Deputy Designated Safeguarding Lead is Miss Peacock.

 All are available to contact via the school office on 01430 810240.